 Every once in a while you’ll spot a small sign marker with two or three numbers indicating the directions of different trail combinations.
 As we walked, Haywood cleared the path ahead of us stopping occasionally to move big sticks or logs and even pull up a few invasive plants.
 Haywood is in a constant ongoing war with several species throughout his property, from Chinese privet to Japanese Stiltgrass.

 It is hard to believe that such a space exists so close to urban sprawl.
-Though Redlair isn’t open to the public, Haywood will occasionally offer guided hikes as well as a tours of the magnolias during their blooming season.
+Though Redlair isn’t open to the public, Haywood will occasionally offer guided hikes as well as a tour of the magnolias during their blooming season.

 Redlair Preserve is now owned by the State of North Carolina and is one of just 18 state plant conservation preserves in our state, which provides the highest level of protection for a property.
 Catawba Lands Conservancy holds a conservation easement on the property.